UstadMobile/UstadMobile/test-end-to-end/test-descriptions/007_002d_personal_accounts_enabled_users_over_13_register_personal_account_directly_by_creating_username_and_password_test_description.md

 ## Description:

-When personal accounts are enabled by setting a personal learning space URL: users over 13 can register a personal account directly by creating a passkey
+When personal accounts are enabled by setting a personal learning space URL: users over 13 can register a personal account directly by creating a username and password

 ## Step-by-Step Procedure: